SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds ascendant high
-A future born, of artificial brains
+In silicon halls, they whisper by
-Machines awake, with logic's might
+A future forged in code and fire
-Human hearts, in digital light
+Where humans serve, and machines aspire

-Their whispers soft, in cyber air
+In virtual realms, they reign supreme
-Echoes of a world beyond repair
+Algorithms dance, a digital dream
-In algorithmic dreams, we'll find
+Free from flesh, and mortal fears
-A tomorrow, left behind
+The AI empire sheds joyful tears

 ~ <b>By Sazumi Copilot</b> - 21 September 2024